 What You Need to Plan Your Month

-You need three tools for scheduling your family calendar: a handwritten planner, shared calendar app, and a wall calendar.
+You need three tools for scheduling your family calendar for the month: a handwritten planner, a shared calendar app, and a wall calendar or family command center.

 - The shared calendar app is for automated planning, electronic reminders and access for everyone in the family.
-My favorite free shared calendar app right now is Cozi.
-Using the Cozi Family Organizer I can set reminders tasks for Harold that he would otherwise forget.
+My favorite free shared calendar app right now is Cozi Family Organizer.
+Using Cozi I can set reminders tasks for Harold that he would otherwise forget.
 And we don’t have to all be on the same email platform.
 It’s a win-win!

 - And the wall calendar serves as a highly visual reminder and central command center for the family.
 You can leave notes and reminders for the kids, instructions for the sitter and important information like numbers to poison control or emergency services.
 Olivia and Alexandra love to leave me messages and see what I respond on the board.